Help me publish this book:

-How do I use this book?
+How do I use these notes?

 If you're in the Gitbook, you can hover over or click on links.
 Underlined links are glossary terms (hover or click to read descriptions); non-underlined links are citations - hover to read bibliography or click to access articles or links to books.

-Meta-notes: what is here, and what is missing?
+Meta-notes (to self): what is here, and what is missing?

 - In general, this book is full of weird levels of specificity.
 The aim: provide broad context and increasing detail in promising areas.
 This doesn't always play out & can be corrected